bazelbuild/bazel/site/docs/skylark/config.md

 # Configurations

-This page covers the benefits and basic usage of Starlark configurations.
+This page covers the benefits and basic usage of Starlark configurations, Bazel's API for customizing how your project builds.
 It includes how to define build settings and provides examples.

-Starlark configuration is Bazel's API for customizing how your project builds.

 This makes it possible to: